JVNY Banner top

 Xinchi Wang, cello

 Xinchi Wang, born in Harbin, China in 1993, began playing piano at age 6 and switched to cello at age 12.
 In 2006, she was admitted to The Central Conservatory of Music and studied with Professor Yu Mingqing.
 In 2008, Xinchi was placed fifth in the 6th National Youth Cello Competition of China.
 That same year, she also won first prize in The Great Wall International Music Festival Concerto Competition.
 In 2010, she also won fourth prize in The National Cello Competition.
 From 2008 to 2010, Xinchi has performed with the Beijing Symphony Orchestra in the Beijing Concert Hall as well as with the Xiamen Symphony Orchestra.
 She was the principal of China Youth Chamber Orchestra in 2007 and the co-principal of China Youth Symphony Orchestra in 2009.
 In July 2010, she participated in the Morningside National Music Bridge in Canada with full scholarship.
 In August 2010, she also performed several concerts in Taiwan and Beijing as the principal cellist of the National Taiwan Symphony Orchestra.
-She was accepted in the Juilliard School Pre-College in September 2010, where she is a student of Andre Emelianoff.
+She has been attending the Juilliard School Pre-College since September 2010 and will enter the Juilliard College in September 2012.
+Xinchi is a student of Andre Emelianoff.
 She has been a member of JVNY since the spring 2011.

 © 2010 Jeunes Virtuoses de New York